Music of Spain: Medieval period (6th–14th centuries)

-Isidore of Seville wrote about the local music of Spain in the 6th century.
+Isidore of Seville, the prolific 7th-century scholar, wrote extensively about music theory and practice in his encyclopedic work Etymologiae, providing valuable documentation of musical customs in Visigothic Spain.

-Among the early Muslim rulers of Al-Andalus, music was tolerated.
-Abd al-Rahman I, the first emir of the Emirate of Córdoba, kept several slaves who could sing or play instruments.
-A later ruler, Abd ar-Rahman II, continued this tradition, with a section of his palace dedicated to women singers.
-In both cases, the singers and musicians were primarily brought over from the Arabian peninsula or the Levant.
-Of these early Ummayad musicians, the most notable may be Ziryab, a lute player and singer who performed in the court of Abd al-Rahman II.
-Some accounts claim that Ziryab's method of teaching singing became the most popular method in the region.
-This tolerance by early rulers trickled down to nobility, held concerts in their homes or procured musical entertainment for social events.
-Some elites bought slave-girls specifically for their singing abilities.
-Later monarchs, including Abd ar-Rahman III and Al-Hakam I, were more austere, and did not keep paid musicians or singing slave-girls at court.
-This custom was revived by Almanzor in the 10th century.
-During his reign, the education of noble or wealthy girls included learning to play "the lute, the rabel, the manucordio, the organ, and so forth".
-Musical parties and concerts became popular following his rule.
-One court orchestra in the reign of Muhammad II of Córdoba was described as having "a hundred lutes and a hundred flutes".
-In the same period, the court of the Taifa of Seville was described as having "liberally paid" musicians, and ruler Al-Mu'tamid ibn Abbad was a musician himself.
-In general, historical accounts do not provide good records of the type or frequency of music among the general population.
+Among the early Muslim rulers of Al-Andalus, music was generally tolerated and often encouraged.
+Abd al-Rahman I and Abd ar-Rahman II both kept singers and musicians at court, primarily brought over from the Arabian peninsula or the Levant.
+The most notable of these early Umayyad musicians was Ziryab, a lute player and singer whose method of teaching singing became widely influential in the region.
+This royal patronage extended to the nobility, who held concerts in their homes and procured musical entertainment for social events.

+While some later monarchs such as Abd ar-Rahman III and Al-Hakam I were more austere, Almanzor revived musical patronage in the 10th century.
+During his reign, the education of noble girls included learning instruments such as the lute, rabel, manucordio, and organ.
+Court orchestras could be substantial—one in the reign of Muhammad II of Córdoba reportedly had "a hundred lutes and a hundred flutes".
+The Taifa of Seville was particularly notable for its musical culture, with ruler Al-Mu'tamid ibn Abbad being a musician himself.

-Court music originally focused primarily on music forms from the Arabian Peninsula and Levant, but over time a more unique Iberian Peninsula style evolved in the Ummayad courts.
-Such unique features included the zejel and muwashah lyric patterns, which are also seen in Spanish poetry.
-It is unclear whether these patterns originated in court music, or were drawn from native Spanish traditions and popular songs.
-More 'eastern' styles were also adopted by the common people of Iberia, combinining it with more regional and popular styles.
+Court music originally drew from Arabian and Levantine forms, but over time a distinctive Iberian style evolved, featuring the zejel and muwashah lyric patterns that also appear in Spanish poetry.
+These 'eastern' styles were also adopted by common people, who combined them with regional traditions.